IF THINGS GO WRONG

 Option 3 – Make a complaint to the Regulator

 Lodge a complaint to the Financial Markets Authority (fma.govt.nz).
-This is the government agency which regulates all financial advisers and can take action under relevant legislation, regulations and the Code of Professional Conduct for AFAs.
+The FMA is the government agency which regulates all financial advisers and can take action under relevant legislation, regulations and the Code of Conduct for Advisers.
 It may be that the adviser has breached the terms of their authorisation, Code of Conduct obligations, disclosure obligations or consumer law such as the Fair Trading Act or Consumer Guarantees Act.